- What Wood Species can I choose for my cabinets?

 - Can you give me a ballpark price?

-At WoodWorks we try to abstain from ballpark figures.
-Because our cabinets are custom for each customer and everyone has an individual style, the pricing greatly varies.
+At Fine WoodWorks we try to abstain from ballpark figures.
+Ball parks are expensive!
+Our cabinets are custom made for each customer and everyone has an individual style, so the pricing greatly varies.
 Please review the Cost of Custom cabinets article to learn about pricing.

 - What other wood products to you build?